Two weeks ago, I took a swan dive into the subject of phytochemicals and why they’re so important.

 Bus stop #4 has the answer:

-We only get truly hungry when our brain doesn’t have anymore glucose to process.
+We only get truly hungry when our brain is getting low on the glucose.

-The brain can turn amino acids from muscle tissue into glucose, but our body much prefers that we just eat food, so it triggers hunger.
-Basically we get hungry only when our brain needs to eat. (creepy visual, I know)
+The brain can turn amino acids from muscle tissue into glucose, but our body much prefers that we just eat food instead, so it triggers hunger.
+Basically we get hungry only when our brain needs to eat (creepy visual, I know).

-And when we’re truly hungry we actually feel it in our throats and mouth and our taste buds are on high so food tastes better to us than it would if we weren’t hungry.
+And when we’re truly hungry we actually feel it in our throats and mouth, not our stomach.
+When we’re truly hungry, our taste buds get extra sensitive so food tastes better than it would if we weren’t hungry.

-Here’s another thing that will change the way you think about how much you eat.
+Here’s another thing that will change the way that you think about how much you eat.